 From the US Geological Survey 2002 Fact Sheetfn The Upper Freeport coal bed, marked in blue indicates regions with coal on federal land.

-What Biden's Fracking Ban Means to US and Canada
+Implications of Biden's Fracking Ban to USA & Canada

 The proposed Keystone XL pipeline which would have passed (under) federal land was planned to run from Alberta, Canada to Houston, USA.

 Biden's policy to move away from fossil fuels, means 10,400 construction jobs will be lost.
-Another 42,000 jobs that come indirectly from employment opportunities.
-A total of $2 Billion in lost earnings for employees and $8 billion to Canadian and US taxpayer's money.
-This comes as a big blow to families already suffering from government lockdown policies that are forcing business closures.
+Plus 42,000 jobs that come indirectly from employment opportunities.
+A total of $2 Billion in lost earnings for employees and $8 billion to Canadian and US tax receipts.
+This comes as a big blow to families already suffering from government lockdown policies that are forcing small business closures.

 Canada will lose 2,800 construction jobs and 17,000 indirect jobs.